-It’s changed the way people in developing countries bank, and it’s now changing the way people in the U.S. cover their small debts.
-It’s a remarkable change that has occurred in a very short space of time, a period during which payment platforms have sometimes struggled to balance their desire for growth against the need to supply security.
+It’s changed banking in developing countries, and it’s now changing the way people locally cover their small debts.
+It’s a remarkable change that has occurred in a very short space of time; a period during which payment platforms have sometimes struggled to balance their desire for growth against the need to supply security.
 As take-up has increased so the larger numbers of users has attracted fraudsters.
 They made inevitable the occurrence of eye-catching thefts from bank and platform accounts.

 Gradually, many of the gaps that provoked the biggest concerns have been filled.
-Fraud is now harder to commit on peer-to-peer payment systems than it used to be, though it is still a risk.
-Users have become savvier about the ways to lower the risk, and as phones have become more secure so they too have become less attractive items to steal.
+Fraud is now harder to commit on peer-to-peer payment systems than it used to be.
+However, it is still a risk.
+Users have become savvier about the ways to lower the risk.
+As phones have become more secure so they too have become less attractive items to steal.
 Thefts of smartphones declined by as much as 50 percent following the introduction of kill switches, lowering the occurrence of one way for thieves to empty P2P payment accounts.

-In practice though, despite the reasonable concern about fraud, very few users of P2P payment systems have reported being victims of crime.
+In practice, very few users of P2P payment systems have reported being victims of crime.
 While everyone should be choosing payment platforms based on security controls and privacy protections, it’s more likely that the choice of platform depends on the app or service already in use by a customer’s network.
 If all your friends are using Venmo, then there’s little point in preferring to use Google Wallet or ClearXChange, however much you might admire those services.